Top 10 Must-Read Project Management Books: Mastering The Art Of Execution And Strategy

 The Lazy Project Manager

-Productive laziness principle, effective delegation, and prioritization.
+Productive laziness principle, effective delegation, and prioritisation.

 Brilliant Project Management